4d/4D-NetKit/README.md

 ## Copyrights

-(c) Microsoft, Office365 are trademarks of the Microsoft group of companies.
+(c) Microsoft, Microsoft Office, Microsoft 365, Microsoft Graph are trademarks of the Microsoft group of companies.

 (c) Google, Gmail are trademarks of the Alphabet, Inc.